 Over the years, Thailand has become popular for showcasing its animals.
 Riding elephants and petting tigers has been advertised as a popular tourist activity.
 Unfortunately, the harsh truth is that these animals are actually being treated as slaves.
 Tigers are placed under heavy sedation and locked in caves while elephants are constantly abused.
 To avoid participating in such activities, my group and I decided to visit Elephants World, a sanctuary for elephants.

-Elephants World is a non-profit organization taking care of sick, abused and old elephants.
+Elephants World is a non-profit organization that takes care of sick, abused and old elephants.
 It is located about 2 hours away from Bangkok in Kanchanaburi.
 You must make a reservation before visiting and pay an admission fee.

 There are options for staying overnight in the cabins at Elephants World or staying for the day program.
 The day program is about 6 hours from 10 am to 4 pm.

-I’ll be honest, I initially thought it was going to be a labor intensive day.
 Activities listed for the day included feeding and bathing the elephants, and gathering and preparing food.
 You were essentially paying to work for the animals.
-On the contrary, it was a relaxing day observing the elephants in a beautiful scenery.
+On the contrary, it was a relaxing day observing the elephants in the beautiful scenery.

 Each elephant has a caretaker or “mahout” that stays with them throughout the day.
 They each share a special bond as some have been together for over 20 years.